-While a brief power outage creates at least a few minor inconveniences, an extended power outage lasting days at a time brings an entirely new set of challenges.
-The simple things that are often taken for granted, such as the ability to freeze food or to cook it indoors — or simply to keep comfortable and warm — are temporarily put on hold when the power goes out for days on end.
-Getting through such an outage no matter the type of weather is equal parts preparation and staying calm and clear-headed so you get through the outage safely and as comfortably as possible until the power returns.
+While a brief power outage can create at least a few minor inconveniences, an extended power outage lasting days at a time brings an entirely new set of challenges.
+Simple things like the ability to freeze food or to cook indoors — or simply keeping cozy and warm — are temporarily put on hold.
+The next time you're affected by a power outage, make sure you're prepared and follow this advice to get yourself and your family through safely and comfortably.

 Unplug Appliances and Electronics

 While it's tempting to leave things plugged in so they're in operating condition once the power is back up and running, it's better to unplug your electronics while the power is out.
 Power surges are common during outages and even while the power company repairs major issues.
 These cause brief spikes in voltage that could harm delicate electronics, such as computers and TVs, since they overload their circuitry.
 Any appliance with electronic components, such as the microwave, should also be unplugged.
 Unplugging these items also creates less load when the power comes back on, which helps prevent blackout or brownout conditions.